PROGRAM

 11:15-12:15

-Behavioural analyses of social impacts on learned feeding and sexual
+Behavioural analyses of social impacts on learned feeding and sexual behaviours

 Bennet G. Galef - McMaster University (Canada)